uber-go/guide/style.md

 - Return the original error if there is no additional context to add and you want to maintain the original error type.
-- Add context using [`"pkg/errors".Wrap`] so that the error message provides more context and [`"pkg/errors".Cause`] can be used to extract the original error.
+- Add context using `fmt.Errorf` with a `%w` verb if you want callers to be able to match against or extract the original error.
+  If you do this, note that this is now part of your public API.
-- Use [`fmt.Errorf`] if the callers do not need to detect or handle that specific error case.
+- Add context with `fmt.Errorf` with a `%v` verb if callers should not match that error separately.

-It is recommended to add context where possible so that instead of a vague error such as "connection refused", you get more useful errors such as "call service foo: connection refused".
+We recommend adding context where possible so that instead of a vague error such as "connection refused", you get more useful errors such as "call service foo: connection refused".

 When adding context to returned errors, keep the context succinct by avoiding phrases like "failed to", which state the obvious and pile up as the error